Weakest Link in Your Cyber Chain: Managing Third-Party Risks

 • Direct financial losses: Fraud, ransom payments, or stolen assets.

 Companies that take vendor reviews and data-sharing agreements seriously build trust with clients, carriers, and regulators alike.
+You may not control your vendors’ cybersecurity practices, but you can define expectations and accountability through contract language.

 Third-party partnerships are unavoidable, but unmanaged risk isn’t.
 Do your due diligence before signing on, limit access to what’s necessary, and review vendor connections regularly.
 The principle of least privilege isn’t just good IT hygiene, it’s good business.
 In the end, visibility and vigilance are your strongest defenses against third-party cyber risk.